Short Answer

 Contract Snapshot

-This market resolves to YES if the New York team wins the Atlanta vs New York 1st Round series in the 2026 Pro Basketball playoffs.
-Conversely, it resolves to NO if New York does not win the series.
-The market opened on April 12, 2026, 11:00 PM EDT, and will close after the outcome occurs or by May 16, 2026, 10:00 AM EDT, with payouts projected 5 minutes after closing, based on sources from nba.com, foxsports.com, and espn.com.
+If New York wins the Atlanta vs New York 1st Round series in the 2026 Pro Basketball playoffs, the market resolves to Yes; otherwise, it resolves to No, as the event is mutually exclusive.
+The market opened on April 12, 2026, and will close after a winner is declared or by May 16, 2026, with payouts projected 5 minutes after closing.
+Resolution is based on sources from the Governing League (nba.com), Fox Sports, and ESPN, and specific individuals connected to the league or teams are prohibited from trading.

 Available Contracts